engineeringclouds/template_python_project/CONTRIBUTING.md

 ---

-Thank you for helping make
+Thank you for helping make this template better!
+We believe in collaborative development and appreciate every contribution, whether it's code, documentation, or ideas.
+Together, we can build something truly useful for the Python community.